geniusx1990/solvd-server/README.md

     error: 'Invalid input.
 Please provide valid data and a positive price.'
   }

+  HTTP/1.1 404 Not Found
+  Content-Type: application/json
+  {
+    error: 'This vehicle does not exist.'
+  }

+  HTTP/1.1 409 Conflict
+  Content-Type: application/json
+  {
+    error: 'Part with the same name for this vehicle already exists.'
+  }

    HTTP/1.1 500 Internal Server Error
    Content-Type: application/json
   {